Beef Bourguignon

 Slow cook:

-1. Oven 1 hour: Bring to a simmer, then cover and transfer to oven for 1 hour.
+1. Oven 1 hour: Bring to a simmer, then cover and transfer to the oven for 1 hour.

 2. Mushrooms and onion: Remove from oven, stir in mushrooms and onion.